LogtalkDotOrg/logtalk3/manuals/sources/libraries/uuid.rst

 other POSIX operating-systems.
 On Windows, a pseudo-random generator is used but randomized using the current wall time.

+UUIDs can be generated as atoms, lists of characters, or lists of character codes.

+See also the ``ids`` library.

 API documentation
 -----------------